MicrosoftDocs/azure-stack-docs/azure-stack/user/vm-update-management.md

 > These solutions are the same as the ones used to manage Azure VMs.
 Both Azure and Azure Stack VMs are managed in the same way, from the same interface, using the same tools.
 The Azure Stack VMs are also priced the same as Azure VMs when using the Update Management, Change Tracking, Inventory, and Azure Monitor for VMs solutions with Azure Stack.

 ## Prerequisites
 Several prerequisites must be met before using these features to update and manage Azure Stack VMs.
-These include steps that must be taken in the Azure portal as well as the Azure Stack administration portal.
+These include steps that must be taken in the Azure portal and also the Azure Stack administration portal.

 ### In the Azure portal
 To use the Azure Monitor for VMs, Inventory, Change Tracking, and Update Management Azure Automation features for Azure Stack VMs, you first need to enable these solutions in Azure.